Polycystic ovary syndrome

 In addition, your doctor may prescribe medications, including:

 - Diabetes medication to decrease insulin resistance.
-Even if you don’t have diabetes, diabetes drugs taken by mouth may improve PCOS symptoms.
+Even if you don’t have diabetes, these may improve PCOS symptoms.

 - Antiandrogen drugs to control androgen levels.
-These medications can cause birth defects, so you should not take them if you are or are planning to become pregnant.
+These medications can cause congenital disabilities, so you should not take them if you are or are planning to become pregnant.

 - Acne treatments, including antibiotics taken by mouth and acne-specific creams and gels.